MOBILE¶

 Login¶

-Existing Guance Free Plan/Commercial Plan users can select the site their account belongs to within the App and log in via password, mobile verification code, or SSO.
+Existing Guance Free Plan/Commercial Plan users can select the site their account belongs to in the App and log in via password, mobile verification code, or SSO.
 The site list is displayed according to the current product line, and you can also refresh site information on the login page.

-- Password Login: Enter email or account, password to log in, with the option to remember the account.
+- Password login: Enter email or account, password to log in, with the option to remember the account.

-- Forgot Password: Enter the password reset process on the password login page, set a new password after completing account verification.
+- Forgot password: Enter the password reset process on the password login page, set a new password after completing account verification.

 After successful login, the App enters the default workspace accessible by the current account.
 You can switch workspaces from Home, Observe, Incident, Schedule, or "My".
 After switching, data on the corresponding pages will reload according to the new workspace.